bjornregnell/reqeng-book/slides/01-intro.md

 * The **general purpose** of RE:
   * to **constrain the solution space** so that software development is likely to produce a **good enough** solution

-* The reqt spec should be a good enough definition of what we mean with a ''good enough solution''
+* The req spec should be a good enough definition of what we mean with a ''good enough solution''

 * RE is the **foundation for software quality**.